 This website is partially compliant with the Web Content Accessibility Guidelines version 2.1 AA accessibility standard.

 We know some parts of this website are not fully accessible for the following reasons:

 - Some pages have incorrect heading hierarchies (WCAG: 2.4.10)

 - Some pages have insufficient colour contrast of the text and background (WCAG: 1.4.3)

 - A small number of PDF documents do not meet accessibility standards (WCAGL PDF Techniques) - this mainly affects PDFs of research posters

 What we’re doing to improve accessibility

-- Moving our web content into newer templates which are tested to meet accessibility standards.
+- Moving the remainder of our web content into newer templates which are tested to meet accessibility standards (this mainly affects our 'Research' pages).
 This will fix issues with sufficient colour contrast and heading hierarchies

-- Continuing to test and monitor the website to identify and fix content issues which affect individual pages
+- Continuing to monitor the website to identify and fix accessibility issues which affect individual pages

-- Working towards ensuring that our development processes include accessibility considerations and testing as standard
+- Including accessibility considerations and testing as standard in our development processes

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, please email our Marketing and Communications team: email@example.com